Asteroids and Shooting

 /RemoveAsteroid

-.
+functions.
 Then, make the Asteroid

 constructor and destructor call the appropriate functions.

-Then in Laser::OnUpdate
+Then in Laser::HandleUpdate

 , you’ll need to loop over the asteroid vector.
 Use Vector2::Distance

 to calculate the distance between the position of each asteroid and the position of the laser.
-If this distance is <= 70, then set both the laser and asteroid to ActorState::Destroy
+If this distance is <= 50, then call Destroy

-and break out of the loop.
+on both the itself and the asteroid, and break out of the loop.

 Once you’ve pushed your code, you should review the grading specifications to confirm you’ve satisfied them.